Parashar365D/Image-Search-Engine/README.md

 # Image-Search-Engine
-It is an image finder using basic HTML, CSS &amp; JavaScript.&lt;br>
+It is an image finder using basic HTML, CSS &amp; JavaScript.<br>
+This is my sixth project.